C'mon Inner Peace… I Don't Have All Damn Day

-This bothers him about our culture immensely.
+This bothers him about our culture, immensely.

 Theirs is a communal lifestyle.
 Everyone does EVERYTHING together.
-Individuality is suppressed, and family is involved in even minor decisions.
+Individuality is suppressed, and family is involved with even minor decisions.
 This is not the case here in the States.
 We value autonomy; our independence is a source of pride.

-I think he both loves and hates that about our culture.
+I think he both loves, and hates that, about our culture.

 I was told it would take about a year for him to adjust, and they were pretty much on point with that advise.